AI Mark IV radar: Mk. I

 Even at the 1.5 m wavelength, antennas of practical size had relatively low gain and very poor resolution; the transmitter antenna created a fan-shaped signal over 90 degrees wide.
 This was not useful for homing on a target, so some system of direction indication was required.
 The team seriously considered phase comparison as a solution, but could not find a suitable phase shifting circuit.

 Instead, a system of multiple receiver antennas was adopted, each one located so that only a certain section of the sky was visible.
 Two horizontal receivers were mounted on either side of the fuselage and only saw reflections from the left or right, slightly overlapping in the middle.
 Two vertical receivers were mounted above and below the wing, seeing reflections above or below the aircraft.

 Each pair of antennas was connected to a motorized switch that rapidly switched between the pairs, a technique known as lobe switching.
-Both signals were then sent to a cathode ray tube (CRT) for display, with one of them passing through a voltage inverter.
+Both signals were then sent to a CRT for display, with one of them passing through a voltage inverter.
 If the target was to the left, the display would show a longer blip on the left than the right.
 When the target was dead ahead, the blips would be equal length.
 There was an inherently limited accuracy to such a solution, about five degrees but it was a practical solution in terms of limiting the antenna sizes.

 By this point the Air Ministry was desperate to get any unit into service.
 Satisfied with his visit in May, Dowding suggested that the Mk.
 I was good enough for operational testing purposes.
 On 11 June 1939, AI was given the highest priority and provisions were made to supply 11 additional Blenheims to No 25 squadron at RAF Hawkinge (for a total of 21).
 Since each of the parts came from different suppliers, and the fitters were unfamiliar with any of it, members of the AI team would have to hand-assemble the components as they arrived and instruct the fitters on the sets.

 Watt was waiting for the order, and in 1938 had arranged for production of the transmitters at Metrovick and receivers at A.C.
 Cossor.
 These turned out to be the wrong products: Metrovick had been told to directly copy ("Chinese") the 1937 design by Percy Hibberd, but Bawdsey had delivered the wrong prototype to Metrovick, who copied it.
 The Cossor receivers were found to be unusable, weighing as much as the entire transmitter and receiver, and having sensitivity about half that of the EMI lash-up.